 Now you can try incorporating this fourth stage of the meditation into your own practice.
 Allow a few minutes for each stage until you arrive at the ‘difficult person’ stage.

 You bring this person to mind as in the other stages, and notice and acknowledge your feelings towards them.
 Then choose one of the approaches explored above.

 If your feelings are strong, it might be best just to work on letting go.
 When you notice your mind following an irritable train of thought, notice the thoughts and then let them go.
 When you notice anger in your heart, or a physical sense of tightness and tension, try to soften and let go.
 You can ask yourself if these negative feelings are worth holding on to, and who benefits from them.

 Or you can spend time thinking about this person’s positive qualities that you do not usually notice or give them credit for.
 Or you might try to understand why it is they behave in a way you find difficult, try to see the situation from their point of view.

+Again, it is good to vary the approach over time, to take notes, and notice what works for you.
 Sometimes, if your feelings are strong, you cannot deal with them in one meditation.
 Don’t worry about this.
 If the negative feelings persist, leave that person for a while and come back to stage one of the practice, or just to physical relaxation of the body, or watching the breath.

 This is, of course, much harder in practice than in theory.
 In real life, events unfold so quickly.
 Our feelings of hurt smart and burn, they seem instantly to transform themselves into indignation or irritation, and then we can’t seem to stop ourselves acting on them.
 But that is why loving-kindness is something we have to practise both within meditation and without.
 We gradually learn to see things from a more objective, compassionate point of view.